grafos-ml/frappe/README.md

 Nosetests
 =========
-# in the package src folder
+In the package src folder
 $ echo yes | ./manage.py test

 Build Documentation
 ===================
-# in the package doc folder
+In the package doc folder
 $ make html